bolt/docs/docs/templating/content-fetching.md

 {% setcontent mypages = 'pages' limit 10 orderby '-modifiedAt' %}

 {# If two records have the same modifiedAt, you can order them by publishedAt descending #}
-{% setcontent mypages = 'pages\ limit 10 orderby '-modifiedAt,-publishedAt' %}
+{% setcontent mypages = 'pages' limit 10 orderby '-modifiedAt,-publishedAt' %}

 {# You can chain as many orderby's like this as you need #}
 {% setcontent mypages = 'pages\ limit 10 orderby '-modifiedAt,-publishedAt,-createdAt,title,subtitle' %}